-Best triathlon bike shoes in 2024 reviewed
+Best triathlon bike shoes for racing in 2025

 Firstly, triathlon bike shoes are often better ventilated.
 This is useful if you’re racing in the heat of summer and want to stay cool from head to toe before dismounting and taking on a sweltering run.

 Of course, if you’re looking to shave seconds off your transition, then you’ll be interested in the classic triathlon shoe features, including: a wider opening for getting your feet in, heel loops to pull your shoes on and off, and venting holes in the sole for breathability.
+We get into this more in our full buying guide at the end of this article.

-Best triathlon shoes at a glance
+Best triathlon bike shoes at a glance

-Best triathlon bike shoes in 2024
+Best triathlon bike shoes in 2025

 Best overall triathlon bike shoe